openAVproductions/openAV-Ctlra/README.md

 This library currently supports the following devices:

-- Native Instruments Maschine Mikro (Mk2)
+- Native Instruments Maschine Mikro (Mk2 only)
 - Native Instruments Traktor D2
 - Native Instruments Traktor F1
-- Native Instruments Traktor X1 (Mk2)
+- Native Instruments Traktor X1 (Mk2 only)
 - Native Instruments Traktor Z1

 Prototyping for several other devices is in progress, but not complete.